ynsgndz/WildBiteCoreData/README.md

 # WildBite
-a mobile game of magical monsters
+a mobile game of Werewolf and wampire.

+Library and technologies
+- CoreData

+Pages and functions
+* Login
+* Register